What are the benefits of attending a performing arts high school?

 Balancing academics with a major area of study

-Academic instructors at performing arts high schools often connect their subject with students' artistic work and challenge them to think deeper and more critically.
-Students will also learn to manage their time so they can achieve academic goals as well as artistic ones.
+Academic teachers at performing arts high schools often connect their subject with students' artistic work and challenge them to think deeper and more critically.
+Students will also learn skills to manage their time so they can achieve academic goals as well as artistic ones.

 Accessing opportunities